 Treatment is directed at any known cause of the sudden hearing loss.
 When the cause is unknown, most doctors try giving corticosteroids.
 In addition, doctors may also prescribe antiviral drugs effective against herpes simplex (such as valacyclovir or famciclovir), even though there is no good evidence that antiviral drugs are beneficial.

 When the cause is unknown, about half of people regain normal hearing and hearing is partially recovered in others.
 Improvement, if it can be achieved, usually occurs within 10 to 14 days.
-Recovery from an ototoxic drug Ear Disorders Caused by Drugs Many drugs can damage the ears (ototoxic drugs).
-Some ototoxic drugs include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, certain chemotherapy drugs (for example... read more varies greatly depending on the drug and the dosage.
+Recovery from an ototoxic drug Ear Disorders Caused by Drugs Many drugs, including medications, can damage the ears.
+These drugs are called ototoxic drugs.
+They include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, as... read more varies greatly depending on the drug and the dosage.
 With some drugs (such as aspirin and diuretics), hearing returns within 24 hours.
 However, antibiotic and chemotherapy drugs often cause permanent hearing loss if safe dosages have been exceeded.

 Why sudden hearing loss occurs is usually unknown.